RetronEletron/EmergeLibrary/README.md

 ```
 ## Edit /etc/portage/make.conf (Optional)

-The /etc/portage/make.conf is not a required step but it may cause problems in some cases in for example different drivers then required which that alone can cause issues and so i recommend editing /etc/portage/make.conf by nano /etc/portage/make.conf or using your own faviourite text editor.
+The /etc/portage/make.conf is not a required step but it may cause problems in some cases.
+For example different drivers required which that alone can cause issues, and so i recommend editing /etc/portage/make.conf by nano /etc/portage/make.conf or using your own favourite text editor.

 Example of /etc/portage/make.conf:
 ```